top of page

 Tarter Series 6 Automatic Head Gate - 1 year old - call (979) 540-7164 if interested.

-Thank you for being with us on our farm journey.
-May God bless you and your family for supporting our small family farm.
+Thank you for joining us on our farm journey.
+Your support means the world to our small family farm.

 Featured Posts